polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/frontend.md

 Sub-section: Front-end development
 Type: reference

-Front-end development for Substrate runtimes includes user-facing interfaces such as browser applications, desktop applications or applications for low performance hardware environments.
+Application development against Substrate runtimes includes user-facing interfaces such as browser applications, desktop applications or applications for low performance hardware environments such as hardware wallets.
-Different libraries exist to build these types of interfaces, depending on your needs.
+Different libraries exist to build these types of applications.
 This article aims to describe:

 - Types of application providers.
 - How extrinsics are sent to and from an application.
-- How a runtime exposes metadata that can dynamically be consumed by a front-end application for any chain.
+- How a Substrate node exposes metadata that can be consumed by an application for any chain.
 - The process of querying metadata.
-- Existing libraries for writing front-end runtime interfaces.
+- Existing libraries for writing user facing interfaces.

 ## Transport providers

 Any client or front-end application requires specifying a provider to answer JSON-RPC requests made to interact with a chain.
 This could be for connecting to an existing node such as `wss://rpc.polkadot.io` or connecting to a local port such as `ws://127.0.0.1:9944` when running a chain locally for example.
-Depending on the client implementation, multi-transport support is available including Websocket, HTTP and Ipc.
+Depending on the client implementation, both Websocket and HTTP transport options are available.
 Websocket connections are a more secure alternative to HTTP and are better supported among current front-end libraries.
 Yet, an alternative way to specify a provider is by using `Smoldot`, which allows applications to spawn their own light clients and connect directly there (still in an experimental phase).